Published

 Brieflex

-A full Brieflex-style breakdown of the February 2025 California Bar Exam essays — what was tested, how high-scoring answers performed, and what this session reveals about bar exam trends.
+A complete breakdown of both the February 2025 California Bar Exam and Retest, what was tested, how high-scoring answers performed, and what this historic double administration reveals about bar exam trends.

 ⚡️ Mission Reminder: At Brieflex.ai, we train law students and bar takers like athletes—through discipline, repetition, and analytics that turn study into performance.